gateio/gateapi-nodejs/docs/EarnUniApi.md

 Lend or redeem

-&#x60;Lending&#x60;:  The minimum interest rate is required in lending.
-The lending result is updated hourly and the interest profit is paid on the next hour.
-A high interest rate might lead to unsuccessful lending and no profit will be gained for that hour.
-If the funds are redeemed before the hourly settlement, no interest can be obtained for that hour.
-About priority: the orders created or amended first under the same interest rate will be lent out first  &#x60;Redemption&#x60;:  Funds that failed to be lent can be redeemed immediately.
-For the successfully lent funds, enjoy the hourly income, and the redemption will arrive at the next hour  &#x60;Note&#x60;:  Two minutes before and after the hour is the settlement time, lending and redemption are prohibited.
+Lending: When lending, a minimum lending rate must be set.
+After successful lending is determined on an hourly basis, earnings will be calculated based on the determined rate.
+Earnings for each hour will be settled at the top of the hour.
+If lending fails due to an excessively high interest rate, no interest will be earned for that hour.
+If funds are redeemed before the hourly determination, no interest will be earned for that hour.
+Priority: Under the same interest rate, wealth management products created or modified earlier will be prioritized for lending.
+Redemption: For funds that failed to be lent, redemption will be credited immediately.
+For funds successfully lent, they are entitled to the earnings for that hour, and redemption will be credited in the next hourly interval.
+Note: The two minutes before and after the hourly mark are the settlement period, during which lending and redemption are prohibited.

 ### Example